 Since the question requires a close-ended response, you could also add an open answer box for the customer to vent.
 For instance, a response such as “the customer support team was very helpful, but if the FAQs had been easier to navigate, I wouldn't have had to call in the first place” is invaluable.
 CES allows you to pinpoint areas of your service which need improvement to better satisfy your customers.

 Like the other key metrics, using CES on its own is not enough to give you the insights you need to measure customer satisfaction.
 It takes into account a very important factor for customer loyalty, but still doesn't encompass the whole picture.

 Learn more: What's Your Customer Effort Score (CES)?

 Direct Feedback and Customer Satisfaction

-The most straightforward way of giving your customers the support they want is by asking them directly through a customer satisfaction survey.
-Surveys are a useful tool for collecting data pertaining to the customer satisfaction metrics listed above.
+The most straightforward way of giving your customer base the support they want is by asking them directly through customer satisfaction surveys.
+Surveys are a useful tool for collecting data pertaining to the customer satisfaction level metrics listed above.
 The various types of surveys target different customer demographics, and will yield different results.

 In-app customer surveys

 These are presented to the customer while they are in the process of using your service.
 This means an immediate reaction and a potentially high response rate.